A self-contained proof of the Alt-Caffarelli-Friedman monotonicity formula

-Furthermore, there exists a dimensional constant $\epsilon_0 \!> \!0$ such that if the quotient $\log(J(1)/J(0^+))\!<\!\epsilon_0$, then $c^+,c^-\!$ and $\nu$ may be chosen independently from $\rho$. \end{thm} We are aware of the fact that in the literature many other generalizations of the ACF formula are available.
+where we denote with $||\cdot||_2$ the $L^2$-norm of a function in $B_1$.
+Furthermore, there exists a dimensional constant $\epsilon_0= \epsilon_0(n)\!> \!0$ such that if the quotient $\log(J(1)/J(0^+))\!<\!\epsilon_0$, then $c_+,c_-\!$ and $\nu$ may be chosen independently from $\rho$. \end{thm} We are aware of the fact that in the literature many other generalizations of the ACF formula are available.
 We have chosen to present only these two results for the sake of shortness, because they are prime examples of the so called \emph{rigidity} and \emph{stability} statements.

 The paper is organized as follows.
-In Section \ref{s.2} we introduce some useful auxiliary facts.
+In Section \ref{s.2.1} we recall some useful fact regarding changes of coordinates and rearrangements.
+In Section \ref{s.2.2} we study the first Dirichlet eigenvalue on open subsets of the sphere.
 In Section \ref{s.3} we prove a convexity property.
 In Section \ref{s.4} we give the proof of Theorem \ref{t.ACF}.
 In Section \ref{s.5} we present an open problem.